 A powerful Cuomo was able to speak to the public again through the media, and his second statement escalated the narrative contest by asserting that “this is not a story.”
 Cuomo proceeded to tell the public why by telling a counter-story.
 He addressed all of the accusations against him, stating:

 I do kiss people on the forehead.
 I do kiss people on the cheek.
 I do kiss people on the hand.
 I do embrace people.
-I do hug people, men and women.
+I do hug people, men, and women.
 I do on occasion say, "ciao, Bella."
 On occasion, I do slip and say "sweetheart," or "darling," or "honey."
 I do banter with people.
 I do tell jokes, some better than others.
 I am the same person in public as I am in private.
 You have seen me do it on TV, through all my briefings, and for 40 years before that. (nbcnewyork.com 2021)

 In this statement, Cuomo told the audience that his behavior reflected who he was and had always been – a friendly, affectionate person.
 His statement suggested that everyone should have known and understood that he always touched both men and women, therefore, the accusations of misconduct were the fault of those who would misunderstand his intentions.
 With this counter-narrative to the accusations, he positioned himself as innocent and unaware of any offense.
 He also used the opportunity to remind the public of his position of power by stressing that he was a venerated public figure (“for 40 years”), distinguishing himself from his victims who were unknown to the public.